10 Cultural Truths Locals Know About Kigali

 8. Food Is Shared, Not Just Served

-9. Respect for Elders Is Woven into Everyday Life
+9. Respect for Elders Is Woven Into Daily Life

 10. The City’s Quiet Is Intentional